-Energy Wise Electric Water Heating: No Plan to Control
+Energy Wise Electric Water Heating: no control anticipated

 Why load management?
 This quick video explains why electric cooperatives have load management programs: